Hillaryudechukwu/Little-JavaScript-Book/manuscript/intro.md

 ## Acknowledgments

-This book would not have been possibile without the clever questions I've got during the years from dozens of developers.
+This book would not have been possible without the clever questions I've got during the years from dozens of developers.
 A huge thanks goes also to all the people who helped shape the beta version of this book: Caterina Vicenti, Alessandro Muraro, Cristiano Bianchi, Irene Tomaini, Roberto Mossetto, Ricardo Antonio Piana, Alessio Forti, Valentino Pellegrino, Mauro De Falco, Sandro Cantagallo, Maurizio Zannoni.